-The U.S District Court for Maryland made a noteworthy ruling in Jackson v.
-Johnson, a Maryland auto tort case that is interesting case that involves federal diversity law and interesting plaintiffs’ lawyers tactics in finding their preferred venue for the case.
+The U.S. District Court for Maryland made a noteworthy ruling in Jackson v.
+Johnson, a Maryland auto tort case that is an interesting case that involves federal diversity law and interesting plaintiffs’ lawyer tactics in finding their preferred venue for the case.

 Venue is key.
 It is this way everywhere.
 But it is particularly so in Maryland.
 In this state, plaintiffs want to be in Baltimore City or Prince George’s County.
 Some people kid themselves that “in the right case” another venue can be better.
 But this is mostly delusional.

-Conversely, you really do not want be in some of these ultra conservative counties on the Eastern Shore.
-Can plaintiffs win tough case there?
+Conversely, you really do not want to be in some of these ultra-conservative counties on the Eastern Shore.
+Can plaintiffs win tough cases there?
 Absolutely.
 We have.
 But you really want to choose the path of least resistance and you don’t get that in those counties.

-But, for some lawyers in some cases, the worst case scenario for an auto tort case is federal court.
+But, for some lawyers in some cases, the worst-case scenario for an auto tort case is federal court.
 Why?
-I mean, the federal courthouses make most county courthouse look downright pedestrian.
+I mean, the federal courthouses make most county courthouses look downright pedestrian.
 But, alas, this is not a beauty contest.

 The Big Issue in Jackson

 Is this new law?
 Not really.
-Niles Barton & Wilmer, who defended the case, decided to fight this issue for reasons that escape me.
+Niles Barton & Wilmer, who defended the case, fought this issue for reasons that escape me.
 But I’m writing about the case because I think it raises issues of tactics and law that are interesting and important for every plaintiffs’ lawyer to consider.